Celebrity, the press and the hospitality industry

 - INXS frontman Michael Hutchence

-- Where Princess Diana and Dodi al-Fayed stayed before
+Princess Diana and Dodi al-Fayed at the Paris Ritz before

 - Amy Winehouse and husband